 Dangers of not following the hunting season schedule

 Other than paying a hefty fine of up to $10000, you could be jailed since it is a criminal offense.
-Being suspended and losing your license are also mandatory in such cases, and you could lose all your hunting gear leading to more loses.
+Being suspended and losing your license is also mandatory in such cases, and you could lose all your hunting gear leading to more loses.
 Reapplying for a license once yours is suspended costs more money.
-Hunting during closed season will therefore cause you to lose a lot of money that could easily be avoided.
+Hunting during closed season will, therefore, cause you to lose a lot of money that could easily be avoided.

 Hunting seasons are set after much thought into the animals’ lives, which include their migration and hibernation.
-Going against these rules can therefore lead to change in their habits due to fear.
+Going against these rules can, therefore, lead to a change in their habits due to fear.
 Animals that are hunted during migration may stop the process.
 This can then cause a ripple effect affecting the general behaviors of the animals and can even be detrimental to their health.

 Benefits of following the hunting seasons

 While illegal hunting can lead to extinction, not hunting at all can lead to overpopulation.
 Hunting regulations bridge the gap between the two.
 Following the hunting seasons ensures that enough animals remain in the wild to enable procreation and increase in number without being too many.